statamic/docs/content/collections/docs/documentation.md

 ## Not for Production Use

-**Statamic 3 Beta is NOT intended for production use.** There may still be <mark>breaking changes</mark> which may result in manual work and rewriting or refactoring necessary on your end to get back in sync with master.
-You may encounter show-stopping bugs.
-Features may get removed last minute.
+**Statamic 3 Beta is NOT intended for production use.** You may encounter show-stopping bugs.
+Features may be removed last minute.
+There may still be <mark>breaking changes≥ resulting in tedious manual labor and refactoring on your end to get back in sync with master.

-So when you're tempted to launch that site you built anyway even after reading this warning, just remember &mdash; we told you not to do it and we still love you.
+So when you're tempted to launch that site you built anyway even after reading this warning, just remember — we told you not to do it and we still love you. ❤️

 ## What You See...